KyloIO/kylo-docs/installation/Postgres_Hive_Metadata_Configuration.rst

 ===================================

-The index_schema_service template is used to query out feed metadata from the hive tables, which is then stored in elasticsearch so it can be searched for in Kylo.
+The index_schema_service template is used to query out feed metadata from the Hive tables, which is then stored in elasticsearch so it can be searched for in Kylo.
 The following steps need to be taken to the template to support Postgres: